study-soft/smart-journal/README.md

 ## Using Docker to simplify development (optional)

 You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
+A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third group services.

 For example, to start a  database in a docker container, run: